Subscribe to our newsletterSubscribe

 Download a Simplifier.net project as a FHIR server

-We tried to make this feature as simple as possible.
-For this purpose, Simplifier.net uses a Docker image that runs a FHIR server (Firely Server) with all the settings preset for a smooth start.
-You can find this gem by clicking “<project name> FHIR server” under downloads on any STU3 project page.
-If you have already installed Docker, simply open the zip file and execute the script in a command-line interface.
+We wanted to make this feature as simple as possible, so Simplifier.net uses a Docker image that runs a FHIR server (Firely Server) with all the settings pre-set for a smooth start.
+You can find it by clicking “<project name> FHIR server” under downloads on any STU3 project page.
+If you’ve already installed Docker, simply open the zip file and execute the script in a command-line interface.

 Subscribe to FHIR resources and issues

-As an author of FHIR resources, it is highly likely that you would want to access other projects to use as inspiration or because you directly depend on them.
-As a consumer, besides possible changes to the resources, you could be interested in updates to issues made in projects that have issue tracking enabled (available in the Team and Enterprise plans).
-Subscribing to a project of interest comes in handy as this will trigger an email notification whenever something is updated.
-Simplifier.net currently supports notifications for resource and issue changes from a project and resource/issue level.
-The screenshot shows the bell icon you can click on to be notified.
-Small fun fact: the number of subscribers is used to dynamically create the list of popular projects on the Simplifier.net homepage.
+As an author of FHIR resources, you’ll want to access other projects for inspiration, or because you directly depend on them.
+As an implementer of FHIR specs, besides possible changes to the resources, you may also want to follow updates in projects that have issue tracking enabled (available in the Team and Enterprise plans).
+The screenshot below shows how to set up email notifications for resource or issue updates.
+Small fun fact: the number of subscribers drives the ‘popular projects’ list on the Simplifier.net homepage.